sciencefair-land/strategy/README.md

 **Maximising the global public good should be the fundamental principle driving the organisation and operation of science.** Science is a global social endeavour, largely funded by the public.
 The knowledge generated cannot be owned<sup>◇</sup> by any individual or group, but belongs to all of humanity equally.
 When our other values do not present a clear path, we consider which path is more likely to maximise the benefit of science to humanity in general, without compromising our values.

-<small><sup>◇</sup> this refers to knowledge (facts, ideas, procedures, etc.), as opposed to literary or artistic expression related to knowledge, which are [intellectual property under international law](http://www.wipo.int/copyright).</small>
+<small><sup>◇</sup> this refers to knowledge itself (facts, ideas, procedures, etc.), as opposed to literary or artistic expression related to knowledge, which are [intellectual property under international law](http://www.wipo.int/copyright).</small>

 #### Fairness